akshaydinesh26/Omics_automation/README.md

        ```````console
        ./alignment_short.sh inlist output_folder aligner_name
        ```````
-       inlist - a csv file of the input samples and readname in the following format. samplename,readname like hum1,ERR123.
+       inlist - a csv file of the input samples and readname in the following format.\
+                samplename,readname like hum1,ERR123.\
                 readname should be common for both the read files.
-READS SHOULD BE NAMED AS "readname_[1/2].fq.gz". output_folder - full path of the folder to save bam files. aligner_name - name of the short read aligner to use. it should be,. bowtie/bowtie2/bwa
+READS SHOULD BE NAMED AS "readname_[1/2].fq.gz".\
+       output_folder - full path of the folder to save bam files.\
+       aligner_name - name of the short read aligner to use. it should be,\
+                bowtie/bowtie2/bwa\

      make sure that aligner you choose and samtools are available in the path.

   2. process_bam.sh

-     script to process the alignment bam file from the above script to variant callers. make sure samtools is in the path run script in folder containing bam files as;
+     script to process the alignment bam file from the above script to variant callers.\
+     make sure samtools is in the path.\
+     run script in folder containing bam files as;
        ```console
        ./process_bam.sh